TZstatsADS/Fall2020-Project5-group3/README.md

 ▪ Population
 ▪ Weather
 ▪ Crime rate
-3, Predict house prices for the next 5 years for the top 10 US states
+3, Analysis house prices for 8 years window for New York State
-▪ Michigan
-▪ Colorado
-▪ Texas
-▪ California
-▪ Massachusetts
-▪ Idaho
-▪ Ohio
-▪ Kansas
-▪ New York
-▪ New Jersey

 Data Sets to be Used
 o Google Maps API